Skip to Main Content

 These are just two resources that can be used.
 For further information on how to choose a topic, take a look at:

-Step two: Performing Background Research
+Step #2: Conducting Background Research

 More often than not, the initial choosing of a topic leaves the student with way too much material to cover.
 In the COMM 2045 class, presentations are expected to be around five minutes long and the initial topic selected could actually be discussed extensively.
 The next step in conducting research helps to narrow the focus of the topic into something more manageable in the time frame allowed.
 The best way to begin to narrow the topic is to perform background research on the general topic chosen.